developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/barcode/index.md

 ### enumerate()
 Used to gain access to all scanner objects present on the device.
-For consumer devices you will most likely only have a single scanner, your device's camera but Enterprise grade hardware may have two or more scanners attached.
+Consumer devices will most likely have only a single scanner the device's camera.
+Enterprise-grade hardware often employs two or more scanning devices.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>